 Comply with OSHA PELs

 Your dust collection system must enable your facility to meet OSHA’s permissible exposure limits (PELs) for the dusts produced at your facility.
 OSHA established these PELs based on an eight-hour time-weighted average (TWA) for hundreds of dusts—ranging from nonspecific or “nuisance” dust to highly toxic substances.
-They are listed in OHSA’s annotated PELs tables
+They are listed in OHSA’s annotated PELs tables.
+Note that:

 - The OSHA PELs requirements determine the minimum level of filtration efficiency your fume collector must achieve.

 - It’s important to request a written guarantee from your dust collector supplier stating the maximum emissions rate for the equipment over an eight-hour TWA.
 Filter efficiency stated as a percentage is not an acceptable substitute, even if the supplier promises 99.9 percent efficiency.
 That’s because OSHA only cares that the quantified amount of dust in the air is below the PEL.

 If your facility produces or processes combustible dusts, chances are you already have a dust collector.
 This dust collector must be equipped with deflagration protection, such as explosion venting.
 The National Fire Protection Association (NFPA) 68 Standard on Explosion Protection by Deflagration Venting provides stringent and mandatory requirements for dust collection applications involving explosive dusts.
 Note that:

 - NFPA 68 focuses on explosion venting of combustion gases and pressures resulting from a deflagration within an enclosure or dust collector.

 - The safety objective of NFPA 68 is to prevent structural failure of the enclosure and minimize injury to personnel in adjacent areas outside of the enclosure.